 How important is style as a factor when making clothes?
 Any fashion trends that I follow?

 I think style is important but to me its not about keeping up with current trends it's about designing things that will match their use.
-I don't look at what else is already out there, I look at what i'm designing the clothes for inspiration and I try to keep the designs simple ( having said that I do have some wacky designs for leggings ).
+I don't look at what else is already out there, I look at what i'm designing the clothes for, for inspiration, and I try to keep the designs simple ( having said that I do have some wacky designs for leggings ).
 The only way I seem to be able to get my head in to creative mode is to go and walk by the sea, headphones on, terrible cup of coffee in hand and just keep walking - the sea air is so good for the soul.

 Our colour palette of blues, greys, whites and turquoise are all colours that reflect the water, rocks and beaches and they have kind of become our brand identity now - those that know me will laugh as I only ever wear black t-shirts!
 Black breeze t-shirts do exist, but only for me :)